togaritogarikun/setting/README.md

 ) are commented out.

-If you would like to install all or part of them, please edit the downloaded shell script BEFORE you execute the shell script.
+If you would like to install all or part of them, please edit the downloaded shell script BEFORE you execute it.

 See <a href="#In-the-case-of-editing-shell-script-BEFORE-executing-it">Installation</a> for more information.